retypeapp/retype/guides/linking.md

 **Link:** `/pricing`

 **Markdown:** `[Pricing](^/docs/FAQ.md)` \
-**Link:** `/docs/faq.md`
+**Link:** `/docs/faq.md` \
-**Notes:** Even if `FAQ.md` exists, retype won't transform or check the link.
+**Notes:** Even if `FAQ.md` exists, Retype will not transform or check the link.

 ===

 ### Tilde URL Token

-The tilde token (`~`), or "base path token", prefixes retype's base directory to the specified link.
-Again, it is useful in scenarios where retype is hosted in a subdirectory of a website (like `http://www.myhsite.com/docs`), but it is also particularlyh useful when the same Retype installation may be deployed to different bases (staging/development releases to temporary hosting, for instances) or simply if the project may be deployed to different websites and root directories.
+The tilde token (`~`), or "base path token", prefixes the base directory to the specified link.
+Again, it is useful in scenarios where Retype is hosted in a subdirectory of a website (like `http://example.com/docs`), but it is also particularly useful when the same Retype installation may be deployed to different bases (staging/development releases to temporary hosting, for instance) or simply if the project may be deployed to different websites and root directories.

 In other words, it would allow a Retype project to be deployed to different hosts and different root directories, changing just [the `url` config](~/configuration/project/#url) in project settings.

-Like root tokens, base path tokens prevent the address from being replaced by Retype e.g. if a `.md` file in input is pointed by the link.
+Like **root tokens**, the **base path tokens** prevent the address from being replaced by Retype e.g. if a `.md` file in input is pointed by the link.

 !!!
-For effect of the examples below, we assume Retype is being deployed to `http://www.mysite.com/docs`.
+For the examples below, suppose Retype is being deployed to `http://example.com/docs`.
 !!!

 === Examples